 one frustration I have with academic writing entails the inability to fully embrace or incorporate the quirkiness and creativity entailed in the interface between humans and the natural world. my work has intersected with contemporary art in recent years in ways that have have been highly meaningful for me as an outlet for some of these desires.
 I will provide a thorough treatment of these ongoing collaborations on this site at some point.

 34 marathons run on 4 continents to date, including the Antarctica and Great Wall of China races but excluding any races in South America or Australia despite having spent a fair amount of time on each.
 Kilimanjaro is next on my list for international marathons.

 I completed my PhD at Columbia then taught at Brown and Stanford.
-I am currently a visiting scholar at New York University where I help organize the Cities, Cultures, Climate Change working group at the Institute for Public Knowledge and sit on working groups for history of science, science studies ethnography, and climate change action.
+I am currently a visiting scholar at New York University where I am a part of the Cities, Cultures, Climate Change working group at the Institute for Public Knowledge and sit on working groups for history of science, science studies ethnography, and climate change action.

 Should you have an interest, my academic cv contains hotlinks to some of my scholarly publications.
 I also am active in trying to convey archaeological perspectives on environmental disasters outside of academia, such as I did recently in the symposium on environment in the post-election US that formed a part of a response by the Petzel Gallery in New York titled, 'We Need to Talk....'.

 I'm proud to be in remarkable and inspiring company in this recent blog post encouraging women to enter the earth sciences: It's all for you, girl!

 I'm also proud to be in the company of some of my favorite people as a keynote speaker at the upcoming Volcanic Impacts on Climate and Society (VICS) meeting at the University of Arizona in January 2018.
 If your work intersects with multidisciplinary approaches to climate and volcanism, please consider attending!